laravel/pail/README.md

 #### `--level`

-You may also want to filter logs by their level, using the `--level` option:
+The `--level` option may be used to filter logs by their log level:

 ```bash
 php artisan pail --level=error